 Run holiday marketing

 Holidays give additional opportunities to increase customer retention.
-Congratulate your subscribers on their birthday and holidays, provide with special offers.
+Congratulate your subscribers on their birthday and holidays, provide exclusive offers.
 This way, customers will feel that you care.

-Check out how Petco increases customer retention on the National Pet Day.
-They offer 15% of the orders of $75 and free shipping.
+Check out how Petco increases customer retention on National Pet Day.
+They offer 15% off orders of $75 and provide free shipping.

-To conclude, email marketing is sure to help a business in improving its relationships with customers and retaining them.
+To conclude, email marketing is sure to help a business improve its relationships with customers and retain them.
 Companies can easily send personalized messages, valuable content, and discounts to customers using an email marketing platform.